core-methods-in-edm/assignment7/README.md

-# Assignment 7
-Diagnostic metrics
+# Diagnostic metrics

+### Data
-In the following assignment you will be looking at data from an one level of an online geography tutoring system used by 5th grade students.
-Your task will be to build some classification trees and then generate a diagnostic metrics about those trees.
+Data comes from an one level of an online geography tutoring system used by 5th grade students.

+With this data I build some classification trees and then generate a diagnostic metrics about those trees.